 - 1. Parental notification (either written or phone call to the Attendance Office) should be given three days in advance before leaving.
-No more than five days per year of vacation will be counted as excused absences. - 2.
+No more than five days per year of vacation may be counted as excused absences provided the student is in good standing with attendance, i.e. does not fall under habitual truancy or excessive absences per HB410. - 2.
 A form will be provided to the student to give to his/her teachers upon written notification from the parent.
 Upon completion, the vacation form shall be returned to the Attendance Office. - 3.
 All work assigned will be due the first day the student returns to school. - 4.
 All semester and final exams missed during vacations will be made up following the student's return.
 It is the student's obligation to contact the teacher or administrator to schedule the make-up exam.